 Kernel Molds and Ear Rots

-We are experiencing a corn crop in 2018 that has progressed remarkably fast through it’s growth stages.
+We are experiencing a corn crop in 2018 that has progressed remarkably fast through its growth stages.
 Much of this can be contributed to rapid accumulation of heat units.
-In most areas of the mid-South we have also received ample moisture to keep the crop moving along.
-This weather pattern has also provided excessive humidity levels that coupled with the heat has created an “incubator” for other issues.
+In most areas of the mid-south, we have also received ample moisture to keep the crop moving along.
+This weather pattern has provided excessive humidity levels that, when coupled with the heat, has created an “incubator” for other issues.